elBukkit/MagicPlugin/Magic/MIGRATION.md

 # Migration Notes

+# 8.3

+ - The builtin economy was rebalanced, prices of items may have changed.
+   There is no "revert" example to undo this one, but contact me if you need the old prices.

 # 8.2

  - Projectile "start" actions have been renamed to "projectile" to avoid conflict with the "start" distance parameter.